 4. To help you with the template creation, click Generate sample document.
 This command will create a document with content controls that you can drag into your template.

 5. You can now save the Report rule.
 We will come back to it after creating the template.

 Now we will create a template for our company report.
 First, we insert static content.
 Static content is content that is always there and does not change.
 For the static content in this template, we will just add our logo to the header.

 2. Insert content controls

-We will now insert content controls to let JungleDocs 365 know what spaces should be filled with metadata from the Office 365 environment.
+We will now insert content controls to let JungleDocs for Office 365 know what spaces should be filled with metadata from the Office 365 environment.

 1. With the document opened, go to the Developer tab and insert a Rich Text content control.

-2. Once you have inserted the content control, click properties and enter the ReportItems formula in both the Title and Tag fields.
-Adding some enters to the content control will give you more space to work for the next couple of steps.
+2. Once you have inserted the content control, click Properties and enter the ReportItems formula in both the Title and Tag fields.
+Adding multiple lines inside the content control will give you more space to work for the next couple of steps.

 8. Once you have finished editing your template you can save it and move on to the next step.